mapbiomas/brazil-degradation/README.md

 To create these maps, we retrieved yearly burned areas from MapBiomas Fire Collection 2.
 We computed the fire frequency by binarizing yearly burned areas for each year (1= burned, 0= unburned) and summing the fire occurrences across years.
 This data also includes the land use and cover classes from MapBiomas Collection 9 for the last year.
 For more details, see the [MapBiomas Fire ATBD](https://brasil.mapbiomas.org/wp-content/uploads/sites/4/2023/08/ATBD_-_MapBiomas_Fogo_-_Colecao_2.pdf).

 ### Secondary Vegetation
+Using the MapBiomas Deforestation and Secondary Vegetation dataset (see [Deforestation and Secondary Vegetation ATBD](https://brasil.mapbiomas.org/wp-content/uploads/sites/4/2024/04/Deforestation-_-Secondary-Vegetation-Appendix-ATBD-Collection-8.docx.pdf)), we map the regrowth of native vegetation by year and compute the age (in years) of regrowth for each pixel.
+The process is as follows:
+1. Initial Mapping: Identify areas of deforestation and secondary vegetation for each year using the MapBiomas dataset.
+2. Regrowth Calculation: For each year following deforestation, increment the regrowth age of each pixel by +1.
+This is done annually, starting from the year of deforestation.
+3. Age Computation: The age of regrowth for each pixel is determined by summing the years of regrowth.
+For example, if a pixel was deforested in 2010 and identified as secondary vegetation in subsequent years, by 2022, the pixel would have 12 years of regrowth.
+4.
+This method allows for the calculation of the precise age of secondary vegetation regrowth for each pixel, providing valuable information on the recovery and resilience of ecosystems over time.

 ## How to use
+1. [Create an account](https://signup.earthengine.google.com/) in Google Earth Engine plataform.
+2. Download or clone this repository to your local workspace.

 ## Contact
 For clarification or issue/bug report, please write to <dhemerson.costa@ipam.org.br>